Learning Resource Centre

 Careers Library – a dedicated section providing a range of resources relating to specific career/job information, apprenticeships, further/higher education prospectuses and course details.

-There is also a Careers Office situated near the Issue Desk.
+There is also a Careers Office situated near reception.
 Staff from Careers Wales use this room when visiting school to conduct advisory interviews with pupils.
 The Careers Wales web site can be accessed on the school network.

 All members of the school community are automatically members of the LRC.
 Pupils in Years 7 to 11 may borrow up to 2 books for 2 weeks.

 Sixth form students and staff may borrow up to 4 books for 2 weeks.

 Books may be renewed for a further 2 weeks if required.